 If making your mortgage payment appears impossible, contact your lender before you miss the first payment.
 Your lender may be able to temporarily lower your payment or refinance your loan.
 Most lenders would rather avoid the time and cost involved in a foreclosure if another alternative can be worked out.
 No matter what your situation is, you need to look at your options before you miss a mortgage payment.
 This is the time to seek help from a HUD-approved housing counselor.

 You must avoid falling behind on your mortgage payments.
 If you miss a mortgage payment, you have defaulted on your contract and your lender can begin foreclosure on your home.
-Open the letters and notices that come from your lender.
-Ignoring the problem will not make it go away.
+Open the letters and notices that come from your lender right away.
+Ignoring the problem will not make it disappear.
 If making the payment on time is not possible, the first step is to acknowledge that you have a problem and talk to your lender.

 In Georgia, the foreclosure timeline is short.
 You could lose your home in less than four months.
 Miss one payment and the lender will contact you by phone or mail.
 Miss the second payment and your lender will call more often to try to get you to make a payment.
 Fall three months behind and in most cases, you will receive a “Demand Letter” or “Notice to Accelerate.”
 At this time you are given 30 days to bring your mortgage current.
 If you fail to bring it current or make arrangements with the lender, then the lender may begin foreclosure proceedings.

 If your loss of income is going to last a long time, consider your options for decreasing your expenses and increasing your income.
 Increasing your income can be more challenging than decreasing expenses.
 Be creative in thinking of ways to increase your income.
 Consider taking in a renter and using the money you receive towards your mortgage payment.
+There are many digital apps that make renting a room relatively easy.
 Another option is to rent your home and move your family into a smaller house or live with relatives or friends.
 In both situations you need to have a written agreement between yourself and the renter.
-It is a good idea to ask for a security deposit from your renter.
-Renting out all or part of your home will impact your property tax exemptions and home owner's insurance, so you need to check with the local taxing authority and your insurance company.
+It is a good idea to ask for a security deposit from your renter to cover any damages or missed rent payments.
+Renting out all or part of your home will impact your property tax exemptions and home owner’s insurance, so you need to check with the local taxing authority and your insurance company first.